MaxenceLecoq921/MaxenceLecoq921/README.md

 - 🔭 I’m currently working on a website allowing to offer web development services

-- 🌱 I’m currently learning Solidity and Adonis framework
+- 🌱 I’m currently learning Solidity and React framework

 - 💬 Ask me about Java, NodeJS or VueJS